 Diabetic Retinopathy Treatment in Lake Charles

-Diabetic Retinopathy is one of the leading cause of blindness among adults.
-Approximately, 25% of current diabetics have some form of the disease.
-The risk of developing diabetic retinopathy increases with the age of the diabetic person and the duration of the disease.
-It is estimated that 90% of diabetics may experience some form of diabetic retinopathy over the course of their life, with only a small percentage of those developing diabetic retinopathy have serious vision problems and even a smaller percentage become blind.
+Diabetic Retinopathy is one of the leading causes of blindness among adults.
+Approximately 25% of current diabetics have some form of the disease.
+The risk of developing Diabetic Retinopathy increases with the age of the diabetic person and the duration of the disease.
+It is estimated that 90% of diabetics may experience some form of Diabetic Retinopathy over the course of their life.
+With only a small percentage of those developing Diabetic Retinopathy, some have serious vision problems and even a smaller percentage become blind.